City-of-Helsinki/mlops-template/README.md

     requirements.txt    # Required python packages and versions CONTRIBUTING.md     # Instructions for contributing
     settings.ini        # Project specific settings.
-Build instructions for lib and docs.
+Build instructions for lib and docs. docker-compose.yml  # docker settings (fast.ai default), if you wish to containerize your project

     ## AUTOMATICALLY GENERATED: (Do not edit unless otherwise specified!)
     docs/               # Project documentation (html)